DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

 ``value`` sets an immediate value to be used as a source or points to a location of the value in memory.
 It is used instead of ``level`` and ``offset`` for ``RTE_FLOW_FIELD_VALUE`` and ``RTE_FLOW_FIELD_POINTER`` respectively.
+The data in memory should be presented exactly in the same byte order and length as in the relevant flow item, i.e. data for field with type ``RTE_FLOW_FIELD_MAC_DST`` should follow the conventions of ``dst`` field in ``rte_flow_item_eth`` structure, with type ``RTE_FLOW_FIELD_IPV6_SRC`` - ``rte_flow_item_ipv6`` conventions, and so on.
+If the field size is larger than 16 bytes the pattern can be provided as pointer only.

+The bitfield extracted from the memory being applied as second operation parameter is defined by action width and by the destination field offset.
+Application should provide the data in immediate value memory (either as buffer or by pointer) exactly as item field without any applied explicit offset, and destination packet field (with specified width and bit offset) will be replaced by immediate source bits from the same bit offset.
+For example, to replace the third byte of MAC address with value 0x85, application should specify destination width as 8, destination offset as 16, and provide immediate value as sequence of bytes {xxx, xxx, 0x85, xxx, xxx, xxx}.

 .. _table_rte_flow_action_modify_field: